 Directed Acyclic Graph could be considered the future of blockchain technology (blockchain 3.0).

-For those of you who have been in the Crypto game, you probably have a decent understanding of blockchain technology, it is the first and – at the moment – the most used type of technology in the industry.
+Those of you who have been in the Crypto game probably have a decent understanding of blockchain technology, and it is the first and – at the moment – the most used type of technology in the industry.

 However (at the risk of you reading this in the voice of Lawrence Fishburne), what if I told you there is more to crypto technology than The Hallowed Blockchain?